 Fabrizio Campelli became a member of our Management Board on November 1, 2019.
-He is our Chief Transformation Officer and responsible for Transformation and Human Resources.
+He is our Chief Transformation Officer and the Management Board member responsible for Transformation and Human Resources.

 He previously spent four years as the Global Head of Deutsche Bank Wealth Management.
-Before that he was Head of Strategy & Organisational Development as well as Deputy Chief Operating Officer for Deutsche Bank Group.
+Before that he was Head of Strategy & Organizational Development as well as Deputy Chief Operating Officer for Deutsche Bank Group.